t-kikuc/note/devto/ecs-service-mesh-compare/index.md

   * Of course, larger sizes may be needed depending on traffic
   * May be cost-prohibitive with many tasks

-[^2]:Minimum 256CPU(=0.25vCPU) and 64MiB additional resources per task are recommended for sidecars. https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect-concepts-deploy.html#service-connect-concepts-proxy
+[^2]: Minimum 256CPU(=0.25vCPU) and 64MiB additional resources per task are recommended for sidecars. https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect-concepts-deploy.html#service-connect-concepts-proxy

 ## Observability🔭